USS Edson: Commissioning and initial service

 Edson was laid down on 3 December 1956 by Bath Iron Works Corporation and launched on 4 January 1958, sponsored by Mrs. M. A. Edson, widow of General Edson; and commissioned on 7 November 1958.

-Edson called at Ciudad Trujillo and Caribbean ports while conducting shakedown training en route to Callao, Peru, where she lay from 18–21 February 1959 delivering supplies for the U.S. Embassy in Lima, Peru.
+Edson called at Ciudad Trujillo and Caribbean ports while conducting shakedown training en route to Callao, Peru, where she lay from 18 to 21 February 1959 delivering supplies for the U.S. Embassy in Lima, Peru.
 She reached Naval Station Long Beach, California, her home port, on 2 March, and through the remainder of the year perfected her readiness with exercises along the west coast.
 On 5 January 1960, she sailed from Long Beach for her first deployment in the Far East, during which she patrolled in the Taiwan Straits and took part in amphibious operations off Okinawa, and exercises of various types off Japan.
-On 29 April, she rescued three aviators from USS Ranger, whose A-3D aircraft crash landed in the ocean.
+On 29 April, she rescued three aviators from USS Ranger, whose A-3D aircraft had ditched in the ocean.
 Edson returned to Long Beach on 31 May for an overhaul which continued through October.
 Edson spent the remainder of 1960 conducting training off San Diego.